 The New York Public Library strives to ensure that everyone has access to the full range of information, services, and programs that are offered at the Library.
 Learn more.

 All public service units of the Stephen A. Schwarzman Building are wheelchair accessible.
-A ramp entrance to the building is located at the 42nd Street entrance.
+A ramp entrance to the building is located at 42nd Street, and a street-level accessible entrance is available at 40th Street.
 All levels of the building are accessible by an elevator at the north end of the building.

 If you require an additional accommodation on site, please speak to a staff member.
 For more information or for an accommodation, please email firstname.lastname@example.org.
 To learn more about the accessibility of NYPL websites and mobile applications, see our Web & Mobile Accessibility Policy.